 One year during college, I served as a Collegiate Ag Ambassador.
 My role was to share various agricultural messages with basically anyone I could get to sit down and listen to me speak.
 That’s kinda my jam, so I loved it.
 One speaking engagement stands out in my memory more than others.
 I walked in early to set up and introduced myself to the club leader.
 He looked at me and said, “You’re a girl.”
 I’m rarely speechless.
 However, there was hardly a less obvious statement he could have made.
 Seeing my dumbfounded expression, he then said “When I saw that the speaker’s name was Jordyn and it was about agriculture, I just assumed…”

 I spent the first five and a half years after college working in agribusiness.
-I attended a lot of meetings during that time and was often the only woman in the room.
-I went to many trade shows and events where the vast majority of attendees were men.
+I was often the only woman in the room at meetings.
+The majority of attendees at the trade shows and events I attended were men.
 I do have to say, there are few experiences more gratifying than seeing a line of men waiting to use the restroom while I had no wait.
 Every year, we see more women enter the industry though.
 When I started with the company, women made up more than 50% of my training class.

 I think it’s fair to say that when picturing a farmer, most people probably imagine a man.
 Which makes sense, since most farmers are men.
 That isn’t going to be the case forever though.
 According to the 2017 Census of Agriculture, 36 percent of farmers and ranchers in the United States are women, which is up 6 percent since the 2012 Census.
 56 percent of US farms also have at least one woman who is a primary decision-maker.